Watchdog says FBI violations with FISA warrants went beyond Russia probe

 “We believe that the repeated weaknesses in the FBI’s execution of the Woods Procedures one each of the 29 FISA applications we revised to date….raise significant questions about the extent to which the FBI is complying with its own requirement that FISA applications be supported by documentation in the Woods File as part of its efforts to ensure that applications are ‘scrupulously accurate,’” Horowitz wrote.

+The FBI, in response to the watchdog's memo said that Horowitz's "findings underscore the importance of the more than 40 corrective actions that Director Wray ordered late last year."

-The Justice Department, in a response to Horowitz's findings included in the report, defended the FBI under Wray, saying that the bureau has "already undertaken many changes to improve FISA application processing," and added that FBI general counsel has "directed every relevant division to account for and ensure the proper maintenance" of FISA subfiles.
+Meanwhile, the Justice Department, in a response to Horowitz's findings included in the report, defended the FBI under Wray, saying that the bureau has "already undertaken many changes to improve FISA application processing," and added that FBI general counsel has "directed every relevant division to account for and ensure the proper maintenance" of FISA subfiles.

 “As Director Wray has stressed, FISA is an indispensable tool to guard against national security threats, but we must ensure that these authorities are carefully exercised and that FISA applications are scrupulously accurate,” wrote Paul Abbate, the FBI’s associate deputy director, in a letter attached to the memo.